Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Effective source in the frequency domain

 We make this choice as it is easy to implement and, although not formally compact, it is effectively compact within our numerical scheme.
 Other authors have made different choices.
 Vega \etal~\cite{Vega_etal:SF_in_3+1} used a compact window function that allowed for a smooth transition from the residual to the retarded field.
 Alternatively, a compact source can be achieved using the worldtube approach of Barack and Golbourn \cite{Barack-Golbourn}.
 In Ref.~\cite{Warburton-Wardell} we used a Heaviside $\Pi$ function and showed that this was equivalent to the worldtube method.
 In this work we opt not to do this for ease of implementation, though we note, by building on a draft of this work, that a worldtube method has been implemented for the gravitational case \cite{Barack-Miller-Pound:priv_comm}.

 With the window function chosen the effective sources are given by

 For brevity we will not display the explicit form of the $S_{\ell m}^{(i)\eff}$.
 Using the field equations in Appendix \ref{apdx:field_eqs_coupling} and punctures in Appendix \ref{apdx:punctures} it is straightforward to compute the effective sources using computer algebra packages.
-However, we do point out one potential subtlety: in the above equation we have implicitly assumed that the wave operator commutes with the mode decomposition, a fact which is not necessarily true.
+However, we do point out one potential subtlety: in the above equation we have implicitly assumed that the wave operator commutes with the mode decomposition, an assumption which is not necessarily true.
 Indeed Barack and Ori \cite{Barack:2002mha} pointed out that the mode decomposition does \emph{not} always commute with radial derivatives; likewise from the Wigner–Eckart theorem one may be concerned that a spherical-harmonic mode decomposition which fails to include all modes would not commute with the angular derivatives.
 In the current context both concerns turn out to be unfounded.
 The Barack-Ori observation is only an issue if the limit $\Delta r \to 0$ is taken, but we avoid doing so while computing the puncture fields.
-The neglection of higher spherical-harmonic modes of the puncture does indeed affect the effective source we obtain, but only in a way which affects the higher derivatives of the residual field (since those higher modes vanish when evaluated at $\alpha=0$).
+The higher spherical-harmonic modes of the puncture that we neglect would indeed contribute to the effective source one obtains, but only in a way which affects the higher derivatives of the residual field (since those higher modes vanish when evaluated at $\alpha=0$).

 The construction of the residual metric perturbation now proceeds as follows.
 Via the variation of parameters prescription we have